qawolf/qawolf/docs/docs/use_a_test_attribute.md

 ## Create a test with a test attribute

-Now that at least some of the elements in our tests have specified a `data-qa` attribute, let's create a test that targets the `data-qa` attribute whenever possible.
+Now that at least some of the elements in our test have a `data-qa` attribute, let's create a test that targets the `data-qa` attribute whenever possible.

 When creating our tests, we'll set the [`QAW_ATTRIBUTE` environment variable](api#qaw_attribute) to `data-qa`.
 What this means is that:

 - if the element you interact with has the `data-qa` attribute, the generated test code will target that attribute and value combination
 - otherwise, the generated test code will use the [default selector logic](review_test_code#element-selectors)

-To create a test using the `data-qa` attribute whenever possible, run:
+To create a test using the `data-qa` attribute whenever possible, run the following command.
+You can set `QAW_ATTRIBUTE` to a different attribute like `data-test` or `aria-label` if you prefer.

 ```bash
 QAW_ATTRIBUTE=data-qa npx qawolf create www.myawesomesite.com myAwesomeTest